hydra/pnpconvert/README.md

 When things don't match up a list of unknown components and unloaded feeders is presented which should then be added to the appropriate input files.

+Additionally, components in the design file that are matched to components using aliases, or to aliases of components already in feeders, are also displayed.
+This is so that you can check to see if a substitution is acceptable.
+E.g. design specifies a capacitor with 10% tolerance, and a similar spec capacitor with 20% tolerance has an alias the same as the 10% one.

 SVG file
 ========